-13 Jul What actions must trustee take following an Annual General Meeting?
+13 Jul What actions must trustees take following an AGM?

-There are a number of points that need to be auctioned following an Annual General Meeting.
+There are a number of points that need to be actioned following an Annual General Meeting.
 We cover those points in this blog:

 - Appointment of a chairperson

 The Chairman is appointed at the first trustee meeting following the annual general meeting.
 The trustees appointed at the annual general meeting vote on the appointment of the chairman by majority vote.
 This vote can either be done by show of hand or by secret ballot.
 The appointment of the chairman, as for the trustees, is for the duration of the year until the next annual general meeting where all the trustees resign automatically.

 - Passing of a resolution to increase the levies

 This is the most important resolution that the new trustees must sign.
 The resolution brings into effect the decision taken at the annual general meeting by the owners to increase the levies.
 Once the resolution is signed the managing agent can proceed to increase the levies.
 All owners must be informed of the increase in the levies within a period of 14 days following the annual general meeting.

 - Passing of a resolution to raise interest on outstanding levies

 The trustees are entitled to raise levies on behalf of the body corporate on all levies paid by owners that are in arrears.
 This resolution confirms the decision of the trustees and indicates what the interest rate will be and after how many days interest may be raised.
 Owners must be informed of the decision to raise interest on levies in arrears.

 - Passing of a resolution mandating the managing agent to take legal action against defaulting owners on behalf of the body corporate